top of page

 • What care does the medium need?
 Does it require special conditions to be preserved?
 Is it suitable for display outside?
 Some materials age with time and weather better than others.
 For example, acrylics can fade in direct sunlight, and bronzes have patinas that change over time.

 • How should it be stored?
 Are there any environmental factors that might cause damage to the painting or sculpture such as humidity levels or temperature changes?
-When storing or presenting highly valuable or historic pieces, avoid areas exposed to direct natural light, strong air currents and vibrations from nearby machinery; these factors can accelerate deterioration of the work over time.
-Proper maintenance using specialised products will help preserve your investment for many years after purchase; however if left neglected over time some works may require restoration services which can cost vast amounts.
+When storing or presenting highly valuable or historic pieces, avoid areas exposed to direct natural light, strong air currents and vibrations from nearby machinery; these factors can accelerate the deterioration of the work over time.
+Proper maintenance using specialised products will help preserve your investment for many years after purchase; however, if left neglected over time some works may require restoration services which can cost vast amounts.

 • How should the artwork be presented?
 Considerations such as framing and plinths are not only decorative, but help protect the artwork from damage by people, dust and moisture.
-Specialist UV glass can also be applied to paintings to protect them, and likewise technical fixings are needed for more unusual installations (such as suspended artworks) or particular environments (like yachts).
+Specialist UV glass can also be applied to paintings to protect them, and likewise, technical fixings are needed for more unusual installations (such as suspended artworks) or particular environments (like yachts).

 An art specialist can advise on these aspects, and arrange for proper care.
 Depending on the investor’s needs, they can manage the pieces within a specialist art storage facility, oversee necessary maintenance, keep on top of all necessary documentation, and arrange for insurance.
 Proper insurance is particularly important – the artwork needs to be valued accurately to be covered, and also protected in distinct circumstances, such as shipping, loans, theft, or damage.